JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 todo:
 ---

+fk between room and emp connected, but now need to insert employee when saving room., then dialog box tos

+think about adding code to insert 6 rooms when program runs? instead of manual insertion

 make windows close when making res to stop desolate records

 when login have image and get name from user table and display it